 Unfortunately this was as close as they would get despite a fine array of cricketers at their disposal.
 Another notable signing was Ian Botham’s son Liam who was trying to forge a county career at the time.
 His feats were unremarkable at Windhill apart from his liking for a huge straight hit reminiscent of his father.
 His first class record consisted of 19 matches for Durham with a top score of 145.

-The most interesting cricketer in 1996 at Windhill was West Indian pacemen John Maynard who took 72 wickets.
+The most interesting cricketer in 1996 at Windhill was West Indian pacemen John Maynard, above, who took 72 wickets.
 Known as `the dentist’ for obvious reasons Maynard built a fearsome reputation playing for the Leeward Islands and excelled against test touring sides without breaking through himself.

 For a cricketer who managed just 13 first-class matches and never played in an international, Maynard achieved quite a reputation.
 A cricket writer wrote in 2007: "One might even go so far as to suggest he is the most famous West Indian fast bowler never to have played a Test”.